The Swish Technique

 After each Swish round blank your mind, fully!
 Think of something else or visualise your favourite colour.
 Breathing easily as you do this since some people tend to hold their breath while concentrating on doing the Swish.
 It is crucial to the success of the Swish to clear your mind or turn your attention outside before you do each next round.

 Repeat steps 3 to 5 up to about seven times until you have difficulty in maintaining the unwanted image.

 ‘I don’t visualise’

-This is a common belief.
-You can do an Auditory or a Kinaesthetic Siswish, too.
-So if you (or the other person if you are assisting someone else) believe that you have difficulty in visualising you could accept this belief and use a kinaesthetic or auditory swish.
+Swish, too.
+So if you (or the other person if you are assisting someone else) believes that you have difficulty in visualising you could accept this belief and use a kinaesthetic or auditory swish. that

 Alternately, and often more effectively, you can act 'as if' you are visualising - i.e. you pretend that you visualising and simply follow the steps listed above.
 Curiously, this will often work just as effectively!

 Like all NLP techniques the Swish is best learned "live" in a workshop where you are able to interact with the facilitator and with other participants -- and where you learn the background steps before you get to actually do the Swish.
 However you can still get good results if you carefully follow the above tips.